WilliamMcKenzie/WilliamMcKenzie/README.md

 ## Hi there 👋

-My name is William and I'm in a first year Math student at Waterloo.
+My name is William and I'm a first year Math student at Waterloo.
 My main interests are

 - (Scalable) multiplayer game systems
 - Procedural generation